Culture of Kyrgyzstan

 KYRGYZ NATIONAL CLOTHING

 Kyrgyz national clothing has remained unc hanged for seven hundred years.
 Clothing of the Kyrgyz people is the main part of the material and spiritual culture of the people.
 All the outfits are closely connected with the history of the people – they clearly reflected the social status, marital status and age of the person.
-A distinctive feature of national clothes is their adaptability to the conditions of nomadic life, horseback riding and a s
+A distinctive feature of national clothes is their adaptability to the conditions of nomadic life, horseback riding.

 National Men’s Clothing